Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 ### Using Domains

-Starting with Node.js Version **0.10**, you can use the built-in [domain](http://nodejs.org/api/domain.html) module to solve a problem of error handling.
+Starting with Node.js Version **0.10**, you can use the built-in [domain](http://nodejs.org/api/domain.html) module to solve the problem of error handling.

 This is an extract from the API documentation: "Domains provide a way to handle multiple different IO operations as a single group.
 If any of the event emitters or callbacks registered to a domain emit an error event, or throw an error, then the domain object will be notified, rather than losing the context of the error in the process.on('uncaughtException') handler, or causing the program to exit immediately with an error code."